Typical cost range

 On smaller screens, scroll sideways to view every column clearly.

-The same property price can create a different total upfront cost buying property UK depending on the nation where the property sits.
+The same property price can create a different total upfront cost of buying a property in the UK depending on the nation where the property sits.
 England and Northern Ireland use SDLT, Scotland uses LBTT, and Wales uses LTT.
 Those systems do not share the same thresholds or relief rules.

 Buyer type matters too.
 A first-time buyer can face a different tax position from a home mover, and an additional-property buyer can face a significantly heavier total because both deposit expectations and higher-rate tax treatment may change at the same time.